CFARnet: deep learning for target detection with constant false alarm rate: Learned detectors

 Next, a class of possible detectors ${\mathcal{T}}$ is chosen in order to tradeoff expressive power with computational complexity in test time.
 The class is usually a fixed differentiable neural network architecture.
 In our context, it also makes sense to reuse existing ingredients from classical detector as non-linear features or internal sub-blocks \cite{akhtar2021training, samuel2019learning}.

 Finally, the learned detector is defined as the minimizer of an empirical loss function

 where $L(\cdot;\cdot)$ is a classification loss function.
 Ideally, we would like to minimize the zero-one loss which corresponds to the average probability of error.
-Practically, for efficient optimization, a smooth and convex surrogate loss, as the hinge or cross entropy functions, is preferable.
+Practically, for efficient optimization, a smooth and convex surrogate loss, as the hinge or cross entropy functions, is minimized by stocahstic gradient decent (SGD) and its extensions \cite{shalev2014understanding}.
 The overall procedure for learning a detector is summarized in Algorithm 1.

-Learned detectors have strong theoretical guarantees in simple testing problems where $y$ uniquely defines $\z$.
-With a sufficiently expressive class of detectors and a large enough training set, minimizing the zero-one loss leads to the Bayes optimal detector.
-It is identical to the LRT with the threshold

-Minimizers of Bayes risk consistent surrogates, as the hinge loss, also asymptotically converge to this LRT \cite{bartlett2006convexity}.
-Thus, any simple LRT can be approximated by tuning ${\rm Pr}^{\rm fake}(y)$ to achieve a desired FPR.

-There is limited theory on the performance of learned detectors in composite hypothesis testing.
-Numerical experiments suggest that learned detectors usually provide similar accuracy as their corresponding (G)LRTs.
-On the negative side, our experiments show that learned detectors are not CFAR and result in significantly different false alarm rates for different values of $\z\in{\mathcal{Z}}_0$.
-To close this gap, in the next section we propose a framework for learning CFAR detectors.